FIWARE/tutorials.Time-Series-Data/README.md

 * The `fiware-service` and `fiware-servicepath` headers are used to filter the subscription to only listen to measurements from the attached IoT Sensors
 * The `idPattern` in the request body ensures that **Quantum Leap** will be informed of all **Motion Sensor** data changes.
-* The `notification` url must match the exposed port.
+* The `notification` URL must match the exposed port.

 The `metadata` attribute ensures that the `time_index` column within the **Crate-DB** database will match the data found within the **Mongo-DB** database used by the **Orion Context Broker** rather than using the creation time of the record